nodejs/node/deps/npm/docs/content/using-npm/scripts.md

 ### User

-If npm was invoked with root privileges, then it will change the uid to the user account or uid specified by the `user` config, which defaults to `nobody`.
-Set the `unsafe-perm` flag to run scripts with root privileges.
+When npm is run as root, scripts are always run with the effective uid and gid of the working directory owner.

 ### Environment